Elbsides/www/2023/sponsors.markdown

 permalink: /2023/sponsors/
 ---

-To keep this event as inclusive as possible, we try to charge as little or no admission as possible, but we do have costs.
-So, we are very thankful for our sponsors who make this event possible.
+We hope to welcome many old and new sponsors to make this event possible with no costs for attendees and to keep this event as inclusive as possible.

+Drop us a line if you have contact to sponsors or know of companies that would love to support the local community.
+It benefits all parties involved.

 ![DFN-CERT Services GmbH]({{"/assets/images/dfn-cert.png" | relative_url }}){:width="150px"}